BetonBertulang/OpenSeesPy-Learn/README.md

 # OpenSeesPy-Learn
-This repo is for my learning OpenseesPy
+This repository is dedicated for learn OpenSeesPy for my theses.